vvvv/visualprogramming.net/content/blog/2015/Development News/vl-summer-update/index.md

 And yes, much more to be done..

 ###  Language

 Also languagewise a few things have happened.
 Here are some of the highlights:
 * loops now understand a special "Alive" outlet.
-Should the "Alive" outlet evaluate to false the slice will not make it into the output spread...
+Should the "Alive" outlet evaluate to false the slice will not make it into the output spread...//legacy.vvvv.org/downloads/previews
 * if-regions now have inlets.
 They provide the region with the value connected to the default input.
 * the targetcode quality has been improved improving the overall runtime performance.

 ## The road ahead

 We're quite happy with what the integration of VL into vvvv brings us and therefore instead of the VL standalone we now first concentrate on making VL a first-class language inside vvvv, ie. combining the powers of the two.
 Therefore we're now working towards beta35 which will be the first vvvv release that officially includes VL, expected around new-year.
-So take this time to check out the [latest alphas](https://vvvv.org/downloads/previews) and feed us back with your thoughts.
+So take this time to check out the [latest alphas](https://legacy.vvvv.org/downloads/previews) and feed us back with your thoughts.
 The main question being: Are you able to express yourself within VL?
 Show us your patches and lets discuss where you meet limits.
 You know where to find us: [IRC](https://betadocs.vvvv.org/chat.html) and [alpha forum](https://discourse.vvvv.org/).
 We're very much looking forward to your input.

 Then with beta35 we'll expect you to gradually incorporate VL into your projects.
 Implement parts of new projects in VL and still do the rendering parts in vvvv.
 While you'll be doing that we'll have some time to prepare the standalone release that at some point should finally convince you to completely move to the next generation of visual programming.
 But no need to rush it..one step at a time..